Choose your plan

 What is the format of the ABPN Psychiatry Certification Exam?

 The ABPN Psychiatry Certification Exam is comprised of 425 multiple-choice questions (MCQ) in stand-alone and vignette format.
 Candidates are allotted 8.2 hours of test time.

 Stand-alone questions are single best answer MCQ’s that are not associated with any other questions.
 These questions can be flagged for review or skipped.
 However, candidates cannot review questions in a section that has been completed.

-Vignette questions are typically two to five MCQ's linked to a common case that may be presented in either a short video clip (30 seconds to 3 minutes), or in text.
+Vignette questions are typically two to five MCQ's linked to a common case that may be presented in either a short video clip (1 to 5 minutes), or in text.
 Vignette questions must be answered in order to advance to the next question.
 Therefore, candidates can not skip vignette questions or review vignette questions after they have been completely answered.
 See Optional Add-On: Psychiatry Video Vignettes

 It is recommended that candidates familiarize themselves with the examination functions by reviewing Sample Screens provided by the ABPN.